vacationlabs/haskell-webapps/doc/db-mappings.md

 ### Template Haskell expansion

-If you're curious, this is what the TH splice expands to (not literally, but conceptually):
+If you're curious, this is what the TH splice expands to (not literally, but conceptually).
+You might also want to read the [documentation of Data.Profunctor.Product.TH](https://hackage.haskell.org/package/product-profunctors-0.7.1.0/docs/Data-Profunctor-Product-TH.html) to understand what's going on here.

 ```
     pTenant :: ProductProfunctor p =>